nayanrajani/Terraform/README.md

     - terraform apply
     - then check in the AWS Dashboard

-- No we will work with Output
+- Now we will work with Output
     - add the below code after there own resources

         output "eip" {